-If you will need to replace the power supply in the future, make sure that your new ATX 12V power supply can provide 8A on the +12V lead and at least 1A on the +5-volt standby lead (+5VSB).
+Make sure that your ATX 12V power supply can provide 8A on the +12V lead and at least 1A on the +5-volt standby lead (+5VSB).
 The minimum recommended wattage is 230W, or 300W for a fully configured system.
 The system may become unstable and may experience difficulty powering up if the power supply is inadequate.

-4. USB header (10-1 pin USB2, USB3)
+4. Chassis intrusion connector (4-1 pin CHASSIS)